-A new youth movement launched by NAMI Wisconsin that empowers teens to create a new conversation about mental health through peer support, education, leadership development and civic advocacy.
+A new youth movement launched by NAMI Wisconsin that empowers teens to create a new conversation about mental health through education, leadership development and civic advocacy.

 State of Teen Mental Health in Wisconsin